rapid-community/RapidOS/README.md

 With AME Wizard, you can use custom playbooks scripts and settings that - adjust your system to fit your needs.
 In just a few easy steps, **RapidOS** can completely transform your Windows experience.

+>[!Warning]
+>
+>At this time, RapidOS does not support ARM64 processors.
+Full support for ARM64 will be introduced in version 2.0.
+Thank you for your understanding.

 ### 🌟 **Ready to transform your Windows experience?**
 _Download RapidOS today and join the future of customization:_